ray155093/azure-docs.zh-tw/articles/data-lake-store/data-lake-store-get-started-net-sdk.md

         _adlsFileSystemClient.FileSystem.Concat(_adlsAccountName, destFilePath, srcFilePaths);
     }

-## 附加到檔案
+## <a name="append-to-a-file"></a>Append to a file

-下列程式碼片段顯示的 `AppendToFile` 方法可用於將資料附加到 Data Lake Store 帳戶中已儲存的檔案。
+The following snippet shows a `AppendToFile` method that you use append data to a file already stored in a Data Lake Store account.

     // Append to file
     public static void AppendToFile(string path, string content)